 In a world where we are besieged by data but desperate for meaning, data storytelling helps connect the dots.
 It is an incredibly effective way to communicate valuable insights and assign meaning and context to data that otherwise lives as numbers in an Excel spreadsheet.
 For brands, this is crucial.

-Audiences crave useful, valuable content that expands their knowledge, solves their problems, and helps them better navigate the world.
-By delivering this content, your brand provides a real service to your audience.
+People crave useful, valuable content that expands their knowledge, solves their problems, and helps them better navigate the world.
+By delivering this content, your brand provides a real service to the people you’re trying to reach.
 And by extracting these insights from your own data, your company benefits, too.

 Dave Campbell’s model of information refinement.